-This collection of academic articles provides description and analysis of a wide variety of Tibetan cultural, religious, and societal practices.
-I would particularly like to focus in on the following articles offered in this volume: “Folk-Lore of Tibet,” “Tibetan Culture,” “Manners and Customs,” “Supersitions: Manners and Customs: Art,” “Superstitions,” “Early Ethnography of the Koko-Nor and Eastern Tibet,” “Tibetan Boys and Girls,” “Tibetan and Bhotia Death Ceremonies,” “Tibetan Women,” “Education and Castes,” “Student’s Life in Tibet,” “Education in the Borderlands,” and “Mystic Plays and Masquerades.”
-I believe that these articles will provide depth and believability to my narrative as well as provoking interest in this foreign and largely unknown culture that I wish to portray in my novel.
+This collection of academic articles provides a description and analysis of a wide variety of Tibetan cultural, religious, and societal practices.
+I would particularly like to focus on the following articles offered in this volume: “Folk-Lore of Tibet,” “Tibetan Culture,” “Manners and Customs,” “Superstitions: Manners and Customs: Art,” “Superstitions,” “Early Ethnography of the Koko-Nor and Eastern Tibet,” “Tibetan Boys and Girls,” “Tibetan and Bhotia Death Ceremonies,” “Tibetan Women,” “Education and Castes,” “Student’s Life in Tibet,” “Education in the Borderlands,” and “Mystic Plays and Masquerades.”
+I believe that these articles will provide depth and believability to my narrative as well as provoke interest in this foreign and largely unknown culture that I wish to portray in my novel.

 Stein, Sol.
 Stein on Writing: A Master Editor of Some of the Most Successful Writers of Our Century Shares His Craft Techniques and Strategies.
 New York: St. Martin’s Press, 1995.

-In this work Stein outlines techniques that he has found useful as a writer and an editor of fiction and nonfiction.
+In this work, Stein outlines techniques that he has found useful as a writer and an editor of fiction and nonfiction.
 He describes how to craft an imaginative, compelling, and credible narrative.
 I will use his advice as a guide in shaping characters, plot, and suspense in my novel.

 Tapontsang, Adhe.
 Ama Adhe: The Voice that Remembers.
 Boston: Wisdom Publications, 1997.

 This is the story of a Tibetan woman named Ama Adhe as told to writer Joy Blakeslee.
-When Adhe and her family participated in the Tibetan resistance movement, they were taken prisoners of the Chinese government.
+When Adhe and her family participated in the Tibetan resistance movement, they were taken prisoners by the Chinese government.
 Adhe was imprisoned for a total of twenty-seven years before escaping to India.
 Her story serves as an example of the suffering that has become too typical for Tibetans, but, additionally, it provides a beautiful picture of the female participation in the Tibetan struggle for justice and freedom.
 Her story in its details as well as its overarching symbolic significance will influence my shaping of Ani Khadro’s story.

 Wilentz, Gay.
 Healing Narratives: Women Writers Curing Cultural Dis-Ease.
 New Brunswick: Rutgers University Press, 2000.

-This collection of analytical essays looks at a wide variety of examples in literature of narratives that heal a certain problems linked specifically to the culture in which the narrative takes place.
+This collection of analytical essays looks at a wide variety of examples in literature of narratives that heal certain problems linked specifically to the culture in which the narrative takes place.
 As my novel will fall into this category, especially when I incorporate various aspects of Tibetan medicine into my narrative, the underlying mechanisms that Wilentz identifies in these healing narratives will be useful to me as a writer.